jasontcrabtree/WIP-2020-Portfolio/work/repairer-allocation.md

 ### Next Steps

-This case study describes work, completed September to December 2018\.
-My final contribution to this project was handing over the work the project team had completed to the newly hired Service Designer, [Amy Sekhon Cunliffe.](https://www.linkedin.com/in/amysekhon/) Amy was employed to run the final stages of Develop and Deliver in 2019\.
+This case study describes work, completed September to December 2018.
+My final contribution to this project was handing over the work the project team had completed to the newly hired Service Designer, [Amy Sekhon Cunliffe.](https://www.linkedin.com/in/amysekhon/) Amy was employed to run the final stages of Develop and Deliver in 2019.
 The completed work was documented in a slide deck ready for Amy to use as she joined the committed and determined team.

 The initial plans for 2019 focused on face-to-face customer interviews based on our initial concepts, bringing on a tech lead to the core project team, and working on implementing quick wins and small fixes balanced amongst ongoing projects.

 ### Project and Personal Lessons

 This 3-month project was one of the most challenging, and rewarding periods of my career to date.
 As the CX Design Lead for the project I was directly accountable for progressing the Customer Experience Design aspects of the project.
 While I had previously participated in similar work, I hadn't been the nominated lead — especially on such a large and complex project.
+Overall, I'm proud to have worked alongside the great team who contributed to this massive project.

-### Biggest Lessons I learnt as a CX Design Lead
+### Biggest Lessons as project Customer Experience Design Lead

-1. Progress starts when you start, even if you don't quite know what you're doing, just getting started is crucial.
+1. Progress starts when you start, even if you aren't sure what you're doing, just getting started is crucial.
 2. Trust your team, and make sure you check in with each other frequently.
 Stay on the same page and clarify assumptions.
 3. Stick to convictions about uncomfortable conversations — this was especially relevant to how we approached customer research on this project, something I think I should have pushed for much more heavily than I did.

-Overall, my biggest lesson from this project was learning that I'm capable of taking ownership of an ambiguous, complex problem, and delivering successful results.
-Against that, I learnt for future projects the importance of maintaining conviction on pushing against project directions I disagree with — even when they go against the crowd.

-All in all, I'm proud to have worked alongside the great team who contributed to the project, and I consider it a success.

 ### Wrapping Up

 Hello!
 If you've made it this far, I admire your commitment — either to reading through everything, or for your skimming ability.
 This was the final project I completed at IAG over four years.
 It was a great experience that taught me a whole lot, especially about how I cope with pressure 😅 something we all need to learn!

-Now, if you enjoyed this case study so much that you'd like to read more from me, I'd love for you to check out my personal portfolio [https://jasontcrabtree.com](https://jasontcrabtree.com), or check out my blog at [https://blog.jasontcrabtree.com](https://blog.jasontcrabtree.com).
-I _infrequently_ write about my experiences learning and thinking about Design, Strategy, Code and other things I think are rad.